Ear pain can range from mild annoyance to crippling discomfort, and an unexplained sore ear can lead to unwanted stress and concern.

 Symptoms of outer ear infections include ear pain that persists for more than 24 hours, redness, swelling, fluid leakage, and itching.

-You should always contact your doctor if you believe you have an outer ear infection, even if your symptoms are mild.
+You should always contact your medical professional if you have an outer ear infection, even if your symptoms are mild.

 If you’ve ever been on an aeroplane and felt an ache or pressure in your ear, you’ve experienced a form of barotrauma.